TianC-Wang/Morse-Pjct/README.md

       - void send(const char* str) **: Send a string, the characters or punctuations which has no Morse code would be seen as space. *str*: The pointer points the first element of the string.**
       - operator<< **The same as the functions *send()*.**
     - MorseRecver **: The class for a Digital Input port, to work as a Morse code receiver.**
-      - MorseRecver(int port, bool reversed = false) **: Class constructor, will set target port pin mode. *port*: Set the port index of this instanc. *reversed*: Set whether the input of this instance should be inverted.**
+      - MorseRecver(int port, bool reversed = false) **: Class constructor, will set target port pin mode. *port*: Set the port index of this instance. *reversed*: Set whether the input of this instance should be inverted.**
       - void setPort(int port) **: Set a port for this instance, will set target port pin mode. *port*: The port index.**
       - void setReverse(bool reversed) **: Set whether the input of this instance should be inverted. *reversed*: Yes or no.**
       - bool get(void) **: Return current value of this instance.**